EMBRYOPSIDA Pirani & Prado

 2. Nypoideae Griffith

 1/1: Nypa fruticans.
-Bengal to Queensland (map: current distribution in red, from Uhl & Dransfield 1987; Spalding et al. 2010; fossil records from places outside this area in blue, from Plaziat et al. 2001).
+Bengal to Queensland (map: current distribution in red, from Uhl & Dransfield 1987 and Spalding et al. 2010; fossil records from places outside this area in blue, from Plaziat et al. 2001, note that Nypa-like pollen is known from the Late Cretaceous in Patagonia - Barreda et al. 2012).

 Synonymy: Nypaceae Le Maout & Decaisne